mcatrinque/mcatrinque/README.md

 ## Bio

-🎓 With a Master's degree in Computer Science and extensive experience in data engineering and site reliability engineering, I specialize in leveraging data to drive insights and support strategic decision-making.
+🎓 With a Master's degree in Computer Science and extensive experience in Data Engineering and SRE, I specialize in leveraging data to drive insights and support strategic decision-making.
 As a Data Engineer, I've led large-scale ETL processes, implemented robust data quality frameworks, and engineered sophisticated geospatial algorithms.
 My tenure as a Site Reliability Engineer has equipped me with the skills to manage complex server infrastructures, proactively monitor critical incidents, and optimize data processing workflows.

 💼 Explore my projects on [GitHub](https://github.com/mcatrinque?tab=repositories).